fros1y/mindatGIS/README.md

 * I've created a GeoPackage of [Mindat.org](http://Mindat.org) data available for download in the Releases section.
 * There is a second version that merges Mindat data with USGS information on public lands.

+* The files are too big for Google Maps, but here is an small chunk as an example:

+<iframe src="https://www.google.com/maps/d/embed?mid=1GZtmYG1Iqn-nVRIDGEa4JFt6lIVqvt0&ehbc=2E312F&noprof=1" width="640" height="480"></iframe>

-## Mindat opens up
+## Mindat Opens Up
 Mindat is an amazing resource for learning about minerals and, for the rock collector, an awesome way to check out possible locations where those minerals might be found.

-But as amazing as it may be, the data has historically been stuck in Mindat, with aggressive anti-scraping and "keep out" signs attached.
+As amazing as it may be, the data has historically been stuck in Mindat, with aggressive anti-scraping and "keep out" signs attached.
 Luckily, this seems to be changing!

 With the publication of the [OpenMindat paper](https://rmets.onlinelibrary.wiley.com/doi/10.1002/gdj3.204) last May, new resources were invested into integrating Mindat information into the wider community.
 There is even an early start of a Python [API library](https://github.com/ChuBL/OpenMindat) and [some example code](https://github.com/ChuBL/How-to-Use-Mindat-API?tab=readme-ov-file) available!

-## GIS meet mineral data
+## GIS, Meet Mineral Data

-One of my personal goals for Mindat information has always been to put it on the map, literally.
+One of my goals for Mindat information has always been to put it on the map, literally.
 Although there are small map embeds on the Mindat website, I really wanted to be able to load all of the localitiy information into QGIS or some other GIS package to develop the information.

-So I've wrapped some of the API with my own interface code, worked around bugs in the current API, and coded up a script to take in Mindat location and geomaterial information and prepare a GeoPackage for use in GIS software!
+To get there, I've put together some interface code, worked around bugs in the current API, and coded up a script to take in Mindat location and geomaterial information and prepare a GeoPackage for use in GIS software!
 (I use QGIS, but should work in anything OGC standards compliant.)

 ## Mineral Data, Meet Public Access